The Multivariate Extension of the Lomb-Scargle Method: Mathematical model and comparison of OMD and LSM

-so that a significant peak is located at $f_{\max}\pm\sigma_{f}$.
+so that a significant peak is located in the interval $f_{\max}\pm\sigma_{f}$.
 This approach suggests that increasing the number of samples in a fixed interval $T$ enhances the precision of $f_{\max}$ by reducing $\sigma_{f}.$ However, if the original signal contains two frequencies with a distance in the range of $1/T$, it cannot be excluded even for LSM that these peaks merge together in one single peak with small $\sigma_{f}$ according to \citet{kovacs1981frequency}.

 Concluding the properties of LSM: (i) there is no truncation error $\epsilon_{\mathrm{T}}=0$; (ii) LSM provides a better noise rejection compared to OMD, $\epsilon_{\mathrm{LS}}<\epsilon_{\mathrm{FS}}$; (iii) the explicit sampling pattern is not of interest to work with LSM.